johanjaguardev/iris/README.md

 - Change the data-service implementing rxjs to get async data in list items
 - fix remove item method in items
 - changing unit test

+### v0.6.0 (2023-01-10)

+- Change the data-service to implement observables
+- Implement filter action
+- Change checkbox listener and update it in the service